microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-lg.md

    ![](../media/tutorial-weatherbot/05/lg-1.png)

-3. In the right hand property editor, replace the text with the following:
+3. In the right hand properties panel, replace the text with the following:

     ```
     -Hi!
 I'm a friendly bot that can help with the weather.
 Try saying WEATHER.